Dick Hills and Sid Green

 Hills and Green were involved in the writing of the three cinema films made by Morecambe and Wise in the 1960s: The Intelligence Men (1965) (in which they also had cameo roles), That Riviera Touch (1966), and The Magnificent Two (1967).
 After nearly 10 years writing for Morecambe and Wise, Green and Hills signed an exclusive contract writing for ATV around 1968, and their professional relationship with Morecambe and Wise ended.
 After their two-year contract ended, the two writers attempted to try to break into the US TV market with Green and Hills writing for Johnny Carson.
 Green alone wrote for The Don Knotts Show (1970–71) in Los Angeles, although Don Knotts did not initially use any of Green's material.
 Green and Hills also wrote and starred in their own show, Those Two Fellers (1967) for the ITV contractor ABC.

 In the US, Green and Hills wrote for a number of American comedians, including the Flip Wilson show, for which they were nominated for an Emmy Award.
 When Hills' son Mark became eligible for the US draft in the 1970s, Hills moved his family back to Britain and the men's partnership broke up.
 Green remained in the US writing for Johnny Carson, Bill Cosby and others, but still contributed to British television.
+Hills presented forty-four of the Southern Television show ' Tell me Another ' between 1976-'79.
 Green created the sitcom Mixed Blessings (1978–80) and wrote some episodes of it.
 Hills continued to write for light entertainment shows in the UK during the 1980s.